capnproto/capnproto/doc/cxx.md

 There is an [example](#example_usage) of all this at the beginning of this page.

+### Using mmap

+Cap'n Proto can be used together with `mmap()` (or Win32's `MapViewOfFile()`) for extremely fast reads, especially when you only need to use a subset of the data in the file.
+Currently, Cap'n Proto is not well-suited for _writing_ via `mmap()`, only reading, but this is only because we have not yet invented a mutable segment framing format -- the underlying design should eventually work for both.

+To take advantage of `mmap()` at read time, write your file in regular serialized (but NOT packed) format -- that is, use `writeMessageToFd()`, _not_ `writePackedMessageToFd()`.
+Now, `mmap()` in the entire file, and then pass the mapped memory to the constructor of `capnp::FlatArrayMessageReader` (defined in `capnp/serialize.h`).
+That's it.
+You can use the reader just like a normal `StreamFdMessageReader`.
+The operating system will automatically page in data from disk as you read it.

+`mmap()` works best when reading from flash media, or when the file is already hot in cache.
+It works less well with slow rotating disks.
+Here, disk seeks make random access relatively expensive.
+Also, if I/O throughput is your bottleneck, then the fact that mmaped data cannot be packed or compressed may hurt you.
+However, it all depends on what fraction of the file you're actually reading -- if you only pull one field out of one deeply-nested struct in a huge tree, it may still be a win.
+The only way to know for sure is to do benchmarks!
+(But be careful to make sure your benchmark is actually interacting with disk and not cache.)

 ## Dynamic Reflection

 Sometimes you want to write generic code that operates on arbitrary types, iterating over the